AI Models

 How to tell if something is a real AI breakthrough

 New launches are noisy.
-A more useful filter is to ask whether the claimed breakthrough improves one of five practical dimensions at the same time.
+A more useful filter is to ask whether the claimed breakthrough improves one of five practical dimensions:

 1. Can it complete materially more work without hand-holding?